sier2/sier2-tutorial/docs/source/tutorials/tutorial_4.rst

 block (a block with no inputs) and at least one "end" block (a block with no outputs).
 The blocks are displayed in *topological* sort order: blocks closer to the start are shown above blocks further from the start.

-We also have to find a way to execute the dag.
-We do this by telling the dag the the ``UserInput`` block requires user input: when input is complete, the dag can be executed.
-Specifically, we pass ``user_input=True`` when creating the block.
-This adds a ``Continue`` button to this block's card - pressing the button calls ``dag.execute()``.

 .. note::